 Diagnosing ADD and ADHD in North Reading Kids

 So, will your doctor conduct an ADD symptoms test or ADHD assessment for your child to determine if they have either?
 Believe it or not, there’s no single test to diagnose ADD or ADHD.
 Your child’s doctor will instead interview you, your child’s teachers, relatives, and other adults they come into regular contact with to determine if their symptoms are in line with ADD or ADHD.
 They’ll use standard guidelines from the American Academy of Pediatrics or the American Psychiatric Association’s Diagnostic and Statistical Manual (DSM) when making the diagnosis.
 Your child will also have their vision and hearing checked and receive a full physical exam to rule out any other medical conditions that may be causing symptoms similar to that of ADD and ADHD.

 If your child is diagnosed with either, it’s important to let their educators know so they can work with them and make recommendations to you to help improve their focus in the classroom.

 North Reading is a town in Middlesex County, Massachusetts, United States.
 Created as an independent town in 1853, it retains a number of well-preserved houses dating back to 1730.
 North Reading’s population is 14,892 people.
 Since 2000, it has had a population growth of 30.28%.
-Estimated median household income in this town is $120,527 with an unemployment rate of 3.6%.
+The estimated median household income in this town is $120,527 with an unemployment rate of 3.6%.
 North Reading is a small, sparsely populated town and is surrounded by beautiful creeks and rivers.
 It is famous for its parks and popular tourist destinations.
-Notable individuals from North Reading include Jonathan Bird, Emmy-winning television producer and Art Kenny.
+Notable individuals from North Reading include Jonathan Bird, an Emmy-winning television producer, and Art Kenny.

 Are you new to North Reading?
 Check out these local favorites: